danmbrown/city-of-whispers/MovesRevised.md

 - What are they really feeling right now?

 ### Meet Someone New (Network)
-When you explore a possible connection with someone you don't know at all or very well, describe how you size them up and roll +Network.
+When you size up someone you don't know at all or very well, describe how you do it and roll +Network.

-- **12+** Pick two Shared Experiences.
-You may take +1 forward to any Social Interaction move.
 - **10+** Pick one Shared Experience and one Doubt.
 If you answer one of their Questions, you may take +1 forward to any Social Interaction move.
 - **7 - 9** Pick one Shared Experience and one Doubt.
 If you answer two of their Questions, you may take +1 forward to any Social Interaction move.